Brown & Brown (NYSE:BRO) PT Raised to $110.00

-Brown & Brown (NYSE:BRO – Get Free Report) had its target price hoisted by analysts at Royal Bank of Canada from $95.00 to $110.00 in a report released on Wednesday, Benzinga reports.
+Brown & Brown (NYSE:BRO – Get Free Report) had its price objective lifted by research analysts at Raymond James from $95.00 to $110.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
 The brokerage currently has an “outperform” rating on the financial services provider’s stock.
-Royal Bank of Canada’s target price would indicate a potential upside of 12.90% from the stock’s previous close.
+Raymond James’ price objective indicates a potential upside of 10.92% from the company’s previous close.

-Other equities analysts have also issued reports about the stock.
-Raymond James raised their target price on shares of Brown & Brown from $90.00 to $95.00 and gave the stock an “outperform” rating in a research report on Tuesday, March 26th.
-UBS Group raised their target price on shares of Brown & Brown from $91.00 to $94.00 and gave the stock a “neutral” rating in a research report on Tuesday, July 9th.
-StockNews.com lowered shares of Brown & Brown from a “buy” rating to a “hold” rating in a research report on Thursday, July 18th.
-Truist Financial raised their target price on shares of Brown & Brown from $104.00 to $112.00 and gave the stock a “buy” rating in a research report on Wednesday.
-Finally, Citigroup lifted their price objective on shares of Brown & Brown from $94.00 to $100.00 and gave the company a “buy” rating in a report on Friday, May 31st.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and six have issued a buy rating to the stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $96.40.
+Several other analysts have also issued reports on the stock.
+UBS Group upped their price target on shares of Brown & Brown from $91.00 to $94.00 and gave the company a “neutral” rating in a research report on Tuesday, July 9th.
+Wells Fargo & Company raised their price target on Brown & Brown from $88.00 to $94.00 and gave the stock an “equal weight” rating in a research report on Wednesday.
+StockNews.com downgraded Brown & Brown from a “buy” rating to a “hold” rating in a research report on Thursday, July 18th.
+Keefe, Bruyette & Woods raised their target price on shares of Brown & Brown from $80.00 to $82.00 and gave the stock an “underperform” rating in a report on Friday, May 3rd.
+Finally, Citigroup upped their price target on shares of Brown & Brown from $94.00 to $100.00 and gave the company a “buy” rating in a report on Friday, May 31st.
+One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and six have issued a buy rating to the company.
+Based on data from MarketBeat, Brown & Brown has a consensus rating of “Hold” and an average target price of $97.40.

 Brown & Brown Stock Performance

-Brown & Brown (NYSE:BRO – Get Free Report) last issued its earnings results on Monday, July 22nd.
-The financial services provider reported $0.93 EPS for the quarter, topping analysts’ consensus estimates of $0.88 by $0.05.
-The business had revenue of $1.18 billion for the quarter, compared to analyst estimates of $1.14 billion.
+Brown & Brown (NYSE:BRO – Get Free Report) last posted its quarterly earnings results on Monday, July 22nd.
+The financial services provider reported $0.93 EPS for the quarter, topping the consensus estimate of $0.88 by $0.05.
 Brown & Brown had a net margin of 21.95% and a return on equity of 17.00%.
-The company’s quarterly revenue was up 12.5% compared to the same quarter last year.
-During the same period last year, the company posted $0.68 earnings per share.
-Research analysts forecast that Brown & Brown will post 3.66 EPS for the current year.
+The firm had revenue of $1.18 billion for the quarter, compared to the consensus estimate of $1.14 billion.
+During the same period last year, the firm posted $0.68 earnings per share.
+The business’s revenue was up 12.5% compared to the same quarter last year.
+On average, sell-side analysts anticipate that Brown & Brown will post 3.66 EPS for the current fiscal year.

-In other Brown & Brown news, EVP Julie Turpin sold 3,350 shares of the firm’s stock in a transaction that occurred on Friday, June 7th.
-The shares were sold at an average price of $89.92, for a total value of $301,232.00.
-Following the completion of the sale, the executive vice president now directly owns 23,597 shares in the company, valued at $2,121,842.24.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+In other Brown & Brown news, EVP Julie Turpin sold 3,350 shares of the company’s stock in a transaction that occurred on Friday, June 7th.
+The stock was sold at an average price of $89.92, for a total transaction of $301,232.00.
+Following the transaction, the executive vice president now owns 23,597 shares in the company, valued at approximately $2,121,842.24.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 17.02% of the stock is owned by insiders.

 Institutional Investors Weigh In On Brown & Brown

-Several institutional investors have recently bought and sold shares of the company.
-State of Alaska Department of Revenue boosted its stake in Brown & Brown by 0.5% in the first quarter.
-State of Alaska Department of Revenue now owns 25,633 shares of the financial services provider’s stock valued at $2,243,000 after acquiring an additional 125 shares in the last quarter.
-Simplicity Wealth LLC boosted its stake in Brown & Brown by 5.6% in the second quarter.
-Simplicity Wealth LLC now owns 2,505 shares of the financial services provider’s stock valued at $224,000 after acquiring an additional 132 shares in the last quarter.
-Legacy Capital Wealth Partners LLC boosted its stake in Brown & Brown by 2.6% in the fourth quarter.
-Legacy Capital Wealth Partners LLC now owns 6,316 shares of the financial services provider’s stock valued at $449,000 after acquiring an additional 158 shares in the last quarter.
-Sequoia Financial Advisors LLC boosted its stake in Brown & Brown by 2.4% in the second quarter.
-Sequoia Financial Advisors LLC now owns 6,856 shares of the financial services provider’s stock valued at $613,000 after acquiring an additional 163 shares in the last quarter.
-Finally, First Horizon Advisors Inc. lifted its stake in shares of Brown & Brown by 22.8% during the fourth quarter.
-First Horizon Advisors Inc. now owns 1,008 shares of the financial services provider’s stock worth $72,000 after buying an additional 187 shares during the period.
-71.01% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in BRO.
+SG Americas Securities LLC lifted its position in Brown & Brown by 86.9% during the fourth quarter.
+SG Americas Securities LLC now owns 24,866 shares of the financial services provider’s stock valued at $1,768,000 after buying an additional 11,559 shares during the period.
+HB Wealth Management LLC lifted its position in Brown & Brown by 17.7% during the fourth quarter.
+HB Wealth Management LLC now owns 3,526 shares of the financial services provider’s stock valued at $251,000 after buying an additional 529 shares during the period.
+Pacer Advisors Inc. lifted its position in Brown & Brown by 6.5% during the fourth quarter.
+Pacer Advisors Inc. now owns 15,761 shares of the financial services provider’s stock valued at $1,121,000 after buying an additional 968 shares during the period.
+McGlone Suttner Wealth Management Inc. purchased a new position in Brown & Brown during the fourth quarter valued at $61,000.
+Finally, Financial Enhancement Group LLC lifted its position in Brown & Brown by 10.7% during the fourth quarter.
+Financial Enhancement Group LLC now owns 7,620 shares of the financial services provider’s stock valued at $567,000 after buying an additional 738 shares during the period.
+71.01% of the stock is owned by hedge funds and other institutional investors.

 Brown & Brown, Inc markets and sells insurance products and services in the United States, Canada, Ireland, the United Kingdom, and internationally.
 It operates through four segments: Retail, National Programs, Wholesale Brokerage, and Services.
 The Retail segment provides property and casualty, employee benefits insurance products, personal insurance products, specialties insurance products, risk management strategies, loss control survey and analysis, consultancy, and claims processing services.